 Choose a goal, both long-term and short-term, that has meaning.
 Your goal should inspire you every day when you wake up to be the best that you can be.
 In order to do this, it needs to have purpose and meaning for yourself.
 Determine how dance fits into your world, and identify some things you can learn on your dance journey.

 Since oftentimes we don’t even know what makes dance important, ask your instructor for advice.
 They have seen and helped many people on their own journeys and would love to partner on a new adventure with you.

 Your goal needs to have a specific target date that you hold yourself accountable towards.
 Usually this part of your goal-making process involves the question, “When?”
 Determine what will be done six months, a year, or even ten years from now.

 The goal you set should be respectful of your partner and your own emotions.
 Especially in the ballroom world, we get too wrapped up in what needs to be done that we forget to be sensitive to our partner’s needs or our own.
 Make sure that when you set your goal, you are on the same page as people around you so that they can support you.

-Being emotionally-aware also means that you can anticipate and accept some of the ups and downs you will encounter in setting that goal.
+Being emotionally aware also means that you can anticipate and accept some of the ups and downs you will encounter in setting that goal.
 For example, if you choose something exceptionally challenging, make sure that you are willing to exhibit determination and diligence!

 Finally, make sure your goal is realistic.
 Realistic is different than attainable because attainable means that your goal is just out of your reach, and realistic means that you are in the position, whether financially or physically, to achieve that goal.
-For example, you might want to make your develope` the best possible, but that doesn’t mean you’re be able to do the splits!
+For example, you might want to make your development the best possible, but that doesn’t mean you’re able to do the splits!